LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Concerning the *DeLoRI* project, this study exclusively delves into the realm of permanent magnets employed for creating a homogeneous *B0* field through Halbach rings.
 Other systems and spin generation for measurements are deliberately excluded from consideration but will be necessary in later stages of the *DeLoRI* project.

-Before naming the research focus, it is important to understand the difference and connection between deviation and resulution of the system.
+Before naming the research focus, it is important to understand the difference and connection between deviation and resolution of the system.
 To measure a deviation of better than *1000*(+ppm) in a *50mT* magnetic field, a resolution that is less than *1000*(+ppm) of *50mT* is needed.